-Hospice provides what the majority of Americans say they want at the end of life—the chance to spend their final days at home, with symptom management and support for them and their family members.
+Hospice provides what the majority of Americans say they want at the end of life—the chance to spend their final days at home, with support for them and their family members.

 Hospice isn't a specific place; rather, it is a type of care that medical professionals deliver primarily in the patient's home.
 The goal of hospice is to improve quality of life by providing comfort and symptom management, including pain control.